A smiling man with dark hair and a beard in front of a landscape with colorful rock formations and cloudy sky.

 I’ve spent decades learning how systems work—and how they might work better.

-I bring a no-nonsense focused approach, infused with empathy and perspective, informed by listening and learning over three career phases.
+I have a Master’s degree in Public Health (MPH).
+I bring focus and calm, infused with empathy and perspective & informed by listening and learning over three career phases.

 Public Policy & Health Advocacy